kpmainali/CooccurrenceAffinity/README.md

 The test-based confidence intervals for alpha described in the previous paragraphs have more reliable moderate-sample coverage than Confidence Intervals based on a normal-distribution approximation to the MLE of alpha.
 This will be established in a separate small simulation study.
 The situation is closely related to that of confidence intervals for an unknown binomial-dstribution success probability p (Brown, Cai and DasGupta 2001).
 The test-based interval (a1(x,0.05), a2(x,0.95)) is analogous to the Clopper-Pearson (1934) confidence interval for the binomial p.
 The famous Wald interval for binomial p would correspond here to a symmetric confidence interval round the MLE based on the approximate normal distribution of the MLE of alpha.

+## Cap on MLE
+It can be proved mathematically that the absolute value of the MLE for alpha never exceeds log(2*N^2) when X is not equal to either its lower or its upper possible extreme.
+For this reason, the interval endpoints and MLE have absolute values capped at this value in all cases.
+In addition, in order to avoid convergence issues in the underlying package BiasedUrn that we rely on for computation of the Extended Hypergeometric distribution function and probability mass function, the value of alpha is also restricted to the interval (-10,10) in all confidence intervals and MLE calculations.

+Since exp(-10) < 1/22000, this says that our software will never report an odds ratio more extreme than that as part of a Confidence Interval.
+Distinguishing extremes farther out than that is probably not relevant to ecology.

 # References
+## References

 Agresti, A. (2013) Categorical Data Analysis, 3rd edition, Wiley.